cztomczak/cefpython/examples/README-examples.md

 be of some use.
 See [main_test.py](../unittests/main_test.py).

-## More examples
+## Other examples

-There are even more examples available, some of them are externally maintained.
+There are even more examples available, they do not reside in the examples/ directory.
+Some of them were created for old verions of CEF and were not yet ported to latest CEF.
+Some of them are externally maintained.

 - Kivy framework:
   see [Kivy](https://github.com/cztomczak/cefpython/wiki/Kivy) wiki page.